dladams/dune-larrel/README.md

 # Tar file will be in workdir/reldir/build*
 larrel -u

-# Or to build with a specific qualifier:
+# Or to build with a specific qualifier, e.g. linux debug`:
 larrel -uq e7:debug
+# or mac debug:
+larrel -uq e7:noifdh:debug

 # Build the manifest for creating a SciSoft dune bundle.
 # Manifest will be in workdir/manifests